 Surviving Beartooth Pass

 Outrunning rangers in Glacier National Park

 After it was all said and done, we had camped in amazing places, rode the best roads, and met plenty of new friends along the way.
-The stories we came back with are innumerable.
-Everything from bear sightings and buffalo herds to 100 degree heat waves and torrential downpours.
-Grueling 600 mile days to the best cup of instant camp coffee we have ever had.
+The stories we came back with are innumerable—everything from bear sightings and buffalo herds to 100 degree heat waves and torrential downpours, and grueling 600-mile days to the best cup of instant camp coffee we have ever had.

-It was both the longest and shortest week of our lives and we can not wait to do it again.
+It was both the longest and the shortest week of our lives, and we cannot wait to do it again.